Getting Started & Setup

 What file formats are supported? +

-Timeslot TV supports all common video and audio formats through VLC:
+Most common video and audio formats are supported:

 Video: MP4, MKV, AVI, MOV, WMV, FLV, WebM, OGG, TS, M2TS, MPEG, 3GP